-The Geeveston Medical Centre provides a general practice with a team of two doctors, visiting allied health professionals, practice manager and medical reception staff.
+The Geeveston Medical Centre provides a general practice with a team of three doctors, visiting allied health professionals, practice manager and medical reception staff.
 It is fully accredited, offering high quality primary health care services to the rural community.

 Contact Health Direct Australia on 1800 022 222.

 - Home visits